Dhanvantree

 Introduction

-Maintaining a well-diversified and risk-appropriate investment portfolio is essential for investors seeking long-term financial success, especially within the realm of mutual funds.
-As market conditions evolve and asset prices fluctuate, the composition of a portfolio can drift from its intended allocation, exposing investors to unintended risks or missed opportunities.
-Portfolio rebalancing addresses this issue by periodically adjusting asset allocations to realign with investors’ desired strategies.
-In this guide, we delve into the concept of portfolio rebalancing within mutual funds, its significance, methods, and practical considerations for investors.
+Maintaining a well-diversified and risk-appropriate portfolio is crucial for long-term financial success, especially with mutual funds.
+As markets change, a portfolio can drift from its intended allocation, exposing investors to risks or missed opportunities.
+Portfolio rebalancing corrects this by periodically adjusting allocations to align with investors’ strategies.

 What is a Portfolio Rebalancing?